 The first step is the intravenous infusion of VISUDYNE.
 The second step is the activation of VISUDYNE with light from a nonthermal diode laser.

-The physician should re-evaluate the patient every 3 months and if choroidal neovascular leakage is detected on fluorescein angiography, therapy should be repeated.
+The physician should re-evaluate the patient 3 months after treatment and if choroidal neovascular leakage is detected on fluorescein angiography, therapy may be repeated.

 Lesion Size Determination

-The greatest linear dimension (OLD) of the lesion is estimated by fluorescein angiography and color fundus photography.
+The greatest linear dimension (GLD) of the lesion should be estimated by fluorescein angiography and color fundus photography.
 All classic and occult CNV, blood and/or blocked fluorescence, and any serous detachments of the retinal pigment epithelium should be included for this measurement.
 Fundus cameras with magnification within the range of 2.4-2.6X are recommended.
-The OLD of the lesion on the fluorescein angiogram must be corrected for the magnification of the fundus camera to obtain the OLD of the lesion on the retina.
+The GLD of the lesion on the fluorescein angiogram must be corrected for the magnification of the fundus camera to obtain the GLD of the lesion on the retina.

 Spot Size Determination